AmEx tries to win over grumpy Delta customers with revamped SkyMiles credit cards

 In exchange, Delta got $6.8 billion from American Express in 2023 as part of its co-brand credit card partnership.
 The money comes from the fees AmEx collects from the billions of dollars spend on the cards by cardmembers.

-To give a sense of scale, Delta CEO Ed Bastion told investors in June that roughly 1% of the entire U.S. economy is spend on Delta’s credit cards.
+To give a sense of scale, Delta CEO Ed Bastian told investors in June that roughly 1% of the entire U.S. economy is spend on Delta’s credit cards.

-So, when Delta made alterations to its SkyMiles loyalty program last year, it was largely seen by Delta customers as a watering down of its program, and it caused turbulence between the two companies.
+So, when Delta made alterations to its SkyMiles loyalty program last year, it was largely seen by Delta customers as a watering down of its program.
 Part of those changes required Delta customers to spend large sums of money on airfare or on the Delta credit card to be given elite status on the airline.
+Delta was also going to restrict the number of entries a customer could get into their lounges based on status.

+Shortly after the announcement, message boards were often full of AmEx customers saying they were ready to cancel their cards due to Delta’s changes.

-Bastion later apologized for the changes and Delta rolled back some of them.
+Bastian later apologized for the changes and Delta rolled back some of the proposed changes or delayed them for another year.

 AmEx typically works on refreshing its credit cards with a lead time of 18 to 24 months, so the changes announced Thursday were in the works before Delta made changes to its SkyMiles program.
 But the changes come at a time when both companies want to make sure those who exclaimed “Done with Delta” on social media after last year’s SkyMiles changes remain in the fold.

-Note: This story has corrected the last name of Delta CEO to Ed Bastian, not Bastion.